-The Collaborate window is a convenient facility that allows commentary to be made on elements without contaminating the notes with discussions that ultimately don't contribute to the integrity of the model.
-Modelers often place notes on diagrams or write questions in the element notes fields and these are distracting and must be removed when formal documentation is generated from the model.
-The Collaborate window allows a modeler to initiate a discussion and others to reply.
-It is a perfect way for discussing requirements.
+The Discuss & Review window is a convenient facility that allows commentary to be made on elements without contaminating the notes with discussions that ultimately don't contribute to the integrity of the model.
+Modelers often place notes on diagrams or write questions in the element Notes fields, and these are distracting and must be removed when formal documentation is generated from the model.
+The Discuss & Review window allows a modeler to initiate a discussion and others to reply.
+It is a perfect way to discuss Requirements.